-In the middle of this recession, new car sales are slow, but used car sales remain strong and competitive.
+It’s often the case that used car sales are strong yet competitive.
 You can successfully sell your used car by following this do-it-yourself guide.

-Getting Your Used Car Ready to Sell...
-The Basics
+Getting a Used Car Ready to Sell… The Basics

 The best time to start preparing your car for sale is the day you get the keys.
 I know, it’s a little late to be telling you that now, so follow these tips with your next new car: